jameslafa/redi_free_wifi_rails/README.md

 ### 3 - Create a dataset for testing purposes

 Rails has a very simple and easy system to build a dataset which will be shared by every developers on the project.
-Automizing the creation of the dataset will save you a lot of time because it's something you will have to do quite regularly.
+Automatizing the creation of the dataset will save you a lot of time because it's something you will have to do quite regularly.

-We will create new [Seeds][http://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data].
-It's a simple ruby script creating new data in the data just by executing the command `rails db:seed`.
+We will create new [Seeds](http://edgeguides.rubyonrails.org/active_record_migrations.html#migrations-and-seed-data).
+It's a simple ruby script creating new data in the database just by executing the command `rails db:seed`.

 Let's edit the file `db/seeds.rb` and add the following lines: